tldr-pages/tldr/pages/common/gdc.md

 `gdc -fintfc`

-- Do not link the standard gcc libraries in the compilation:
+- Do not link the standard GCC libraries in the compilation:

 `gdc -nostdlib`